cloudprober/cloudprober/docs/content/docs/surfacers/overview.md

   }
 }

-# Stackdriver (Google Cloud Monitoring) surfacer.
-No other configuration
+# Stackdriver (Google Cloud Monitoring) surfacer_ No other configuration
 # is necessary if running on GCP.
 surfacer {
   type: STACKDRIVER